zyklus/Razorfish-Work/pld-docs/browser.md

 	- If possible, serve images from multiple sub-domains.
 Since many browsers cap the number of simultaneous connections to a single domain, you can achieve faster page load times by referencing `imgs1.your-cdn.com`, `imgs2.your-cdn.com`, `imgs3.your-cdn.com`, etc.  Don't go over-board here, however, as DNS lookups are also expensive.
 2-4 subdomains should provide a good speed increase without adding significant DNS lookup overhead.

 - Add caching on static content
-	- All static resources (images, css, javascript) should have a “Never Expire” cache set (in reality, this is usually “1 year”).
+	- All static resources (images, css, javascript) should have a "Never Expire" cache set (in reality, this is usually "1 year").
 These assets should be version controlled and renamed when changed.
 E.g. `page-v5.js`
 	- Use ETags
 	- Cache AJAX assets when possible: Add eTag or Timestamp parameters to AJAX assets, e.g. `get-top-users.aspx?last-modified=12346789`